element-hq/tchap-red-list/README.md

 modules:
   - module: tchap_red_list.RedListManager
     config:
-      # Room used for user discovery.
+      # ID of the room used for user discovery.
       # Optional, defaults to no room.
       discovery_room: "!someroom:example.com"
 ```